 ENERGY

-Koray continues its renewable energy investments both domestically and internationally.
-The Group's global energy projects are carried out under the umbrella of Koray Energy, implementing investments in areas such as solar, wind, and battery storage in accordance with international standards.
+Koray continues its renewable-energy investments both domestically and internationally.
+The Group’s international projects are carried out under Koray Energy, delivering investments that meet global standards in solar, wind and battery-storage fields.

-Domestic operations are conducted through subsidiaries such as Hun Enerji, which is publicly traded on BIST; Sunsis, which specializes in power plant operations; and Storemate, which focuses on storage technologies.
-In addition, the Group has completed more than 100 MW of solar power plant (SPP) installations with its EPC capabilities.
+Domestic operations are conducted through affiliates such as Hun Enerji, listed on Borsa Istanbul; Sunsis, specialised in power-plant operations; and Storemate, focused on storage technologies.
+Leveraging its EPC capability, the Group has completed the installation of more than 100 MW of solar PV.

-In Turkey, the Group holds a significant production portfolio with 66.62 MWp of SPP, 73 MW of hydroelectric power (HEPP), and 10.5 MW of biomass capacity.
-Advanced technologies such as solar tracking systems are utilized to ensure high efficiency.
+In Turkey it holds a substantial generation portfolio with 66.62 MWp of solar PV, 73 MW of hydro and 10.5 MW of biomass capacity.
+High efficiency is achieved through advanced technologies such as solar-tracking systems.

-With its extensive know-how and engineering expertise, Koray continues to create value across all areas of renewable energy.
+Drawing on its accumulated know-how and engineering strength, Koray continues to create value across the entire renewable-energy spectrum.

 With its 70 years of deep-rooted history in real estate, Koray has been operating as an independent electricity producer for more than the past decade and leads a team with deep expertise in renewable energy investments across five different countries.
 This team has successfully developed, financed (through project financing models, two public offerings, and a green fund), constructed, commissioned, and operated hundreds of megawatts of solar energy capacity.
 Based on this accumulated experience, Koray Energy aims to expand its presence in Europe, focusing particularly on Greece, Italy, Romania, and the Balkans, with plans to establish 500 MW of solar power plants and 500 MW of battery storage facilities by 2030.
 In order to increase the efficiency of its European operations and strengthen its regional presence, the company aims to centralize its subsidiaries in Luxembourg.